defold/defold.github.io/_posts/2021-02-04-Creator-spotlight-Igor-Suntsev.md

 Yes, it looks like a "Dizzy" but with "Chip and Dale" 🙈.
 These weren’t serious games, just small non-commercial projects for the local ZX-community.
 Then I got my first PC and studying at the University shifted my priorities somewhat.

 ##### When and how did you learn of Defold?
-After making a pack of games for Flash portals like Armorgames and Kongregate, I understood that the time of the Flash technology was at an end and began looking for an engine that provided cross platform support.
+After making a pack of games for Flash portals like Armorgames and Kongregate, I understood that the time of the Flash technology was at an end and began looking for an engine that provided cross-platform support.
 I felt that I can't make complicated games for PC/Steam and instead focused on tiny games targeting mobile and web.
 In spring 2017 I tried Defold and... and stayed with it.
 Lua was so easy to learn.
 Then I made a "Look, your Loot" ([online demo](https://dragosha.com/hamster/)).

 ![](/images/posts/developer-spotlight-igor-suntsev/lookyourloot-half.jpg)